 Briefly, the coaching unfolds through four distinct types of conversations:

 • During the Intake, we’ll explore and define the specific topic that calls you to coaching.
 If you or your employer find value in 360 assessments, I recommend and am licensed to administer the Leadership Agility 360, which we would engage as part of our Intake process.
 If you’d like to find out more, you can download a brochure on the LA360, a white paper on Leadership Agility (both are PDFs), or contact me—I’d be happy to answer any questions you have.
 The Intake is typically a 1.5 – 2-hour conversation.

 • During the Offer, I’ll offer you a Coaching Program that includes insight into the unique way you’re currently “being” in your topic, a prospective new way of “being” in it, several Developmental Objectives designed to help you move from the current to the new way, and a first practice.
-You and I will fine-tune the coaching program together until you feel it’s a fit and are 100% committed to moving forward.
+As noted above, you and I will fine-tune the coaching program together until you feel it’s a fit and are 100% committed to moving forward.
 Also a 1.5 – 2-hour conversation.

 • While the Intake and Offer are unique, one-time conversations, we will engage multiple Cycle of Development conversations until one or both of us feel it’s time to complete the coaching relationship.
 Cycle of Development conversations take place approximately every two weeks.
 During these conversations, we’ll review your experience with previous practices, assess your progress with your Developmental Objectives, address any new insights, and agree on the next practice.
 Cycle of Development Conversations are typically 50 – 60 minutes.

 • As alluded to above, the Completion conversation brings the coaching relationship to a close when one or both of us feel it is appropriate to do so.